opendistro-for-elasticsearch/anomaly-detection/README.md

 * We inherit security features from Open Distro for Elasticsearch Alerting.
 * We use Alerting alpha code branch.
 * We will continuously add new unit test cases, but we don't have 100% unit test coverage for now.
 This is a great area for developers from the community to contribute and help improve test coverage.
-* Please see documentation links for other details.
+* Please see documentation links and GitHub issues for other details.

 ## Documentation